JeremyDudet/agent-test/README.md

 # AI-Powered Expense Tracker

-An intelligent command-line expense tracking application powered by GPT-4.
-This application understands natural language inputs to help you track expenses, categorize spending, and gain insights into your financial habits.
+An intelligent command-line expense tracking application that uses GPT-4 to detect expenses from your natural language input.
+As you type, the agent identifies potential expenses and builds a queue of proposals for you to review and approve before they're added to your database.

 ## Features